KxSystems/docs/docs/wp/iterators/index.md

 9
 ```

-With Scan and Over and binary iterables, the mnemonic keywords `scan` and `over` are generally preferred.
+With Scan and Over and binary values, the mnemonic keywords `scan` and `over` are generally preferred.

 ```q
 q)(+) scan 2 3 4